 Build

-Both of those headphones sport the same design, which is strange considering HIFIMAN basically went back to the original build when constructing the Arya.
+Both the Edition X and Arya sport an almost identical design, which is strange considering HIFIMAN basically went back to the O.G. build when constructing the Arya.

-The headband yokes are now made of a more rugged material (I believe Metal), and overall the headphone feels more durable in your hand.
+The headband yokes of the Ananda are now made of a more rugged material (I believe Metal), and overall the headphone feels a lot more durable in your hands.

-That’s not to say Edition X had a bad build, but it’s not quite as good as the Ananda or the Arya.
+That’s not to say the Edition X had a bad build, but it’s not quite as robust as the Ananda or Arya.

-The Ananda’s headband also feels nicer in your hand when you run your fingers over it.
+The Ananda’s headband also feels nicer when you run your fingers over it as it’s a suede-ish material and seems less cheap overall.

-The only issue I’ve had with Ananda is the terminations to the ear cups.
+The only issue I’ve had with Ananda is the 3.5mm terminations to the ear cups (sound cutting out), but this was a problem in 2019 and they’ve since rectified it.

-I would say that statement is pretty accurate considering the actual sound quality, but we’ll get into that in a bit.
+I would say that statement is pretty accurate considering the actual sound quality, but we’ll get into specifics in a bit.

-The only other difference is that the Ananda’s cups don’t rotate around like the Arya’s or Edition X’s.
+The only other difference is that the Ananda’s cups don’t rotate around horizontally like the Arya’s or Edition X’s, but they do still rotate up and down vertically.

 Comfort

-The headphone is light enough that it’s not going to dig into your head, and the clamping force is just right.
+The headphones are light enough that they’re not going to dig into the top of your head, and the clamping force is just right on the sides.

-The only issue I had was that the cups seemed to want to dig into that bone/general area behind my ear.
+My only issue is that the cups seem to want to dig into that bone/ridge area behind my ear.

-This caused some minor fatigue but for the most part, this is a headphone that you’ll put on your head and completely forget about.
+This caused some minor fatigue but for the most part, it’s a headphone that you’ll put on your head and completely forget about.

-As mentioned in the video, I like them pushed forward so the backs of the ear cups are just touching the backs of my ears, and the tops are just touching the tops of my ear lobes.
+A neat trick you can do is to push them forward so the backs of the ear cups are just touching the backs of your ears, and the tops are just touching the tops of your ear lobes.

 Situating them in this way allows you to take advantage of HIFIMAN’s angled planar magnetic drivers.

-This little hack opens up the Soundstage, gives the music even more room to breathe and pulsate, and it really helps increase intimacy between you and the sounds.
+This little hack opens up the Soundstage, gives the music more room to breathe/pulsate, and helps increase intimacy between you and the music.

-You’ll start to kind of feel like things are surrounding you rather than just being fed into your ear.
+You’ll start to feel like things are surrounding you rather than just being fed into your ear.

-This phenomenon is something that HIFIMAN excels at, though there are some Audeze headphones that do a pretty good job of it as well.
+This phenomenon is something that HIFIMAN excels at, though some Audeze headphones do a pretty good job of it as well.

 Other than that,

-the headphone is a bit bulky, but it’s not too heavy and never feels overbearing on your melon.
-There’s a nice balance and they seem to rest very comfortably on my head.
+the headphones are a bit bulky, but they’re not too heavy and never feel overbearing on your melon.
+There’s a nice balance and they seem to rest very comfortably on your head.

 Sound